Does Transition Lens Block Blue Light? The Truth Behind the Coating

 Is it bad to wear blue light glasses all day?

-Will blue light lenses affect my color perception?
+Will blue light lenses affect color perception?

 Pillar Article: How to Use Blue Light Blocking Glasses for Computer Use the Right Way